Asymptotically almost all \lambda-terms are strongly normalizing: Proofs using coding

 We can reconstruct the term $t$ from $\varphi_n^{\mathcal J}(t)$ by indicating places for $\lambda y$ and the subterm $(u' \ w')$:

-\begin{itemize} \item Let $v_l$ (resp. $v_r$) be the deepest node above the two leftmost (resp. rightmost) occurrences of $a$.
-Remark that since there is exactly $3$ occurrences of $a$, one of these two nodes is above the other.
-Let $v$ be the deepest one. $\lambda y$ is the first binding $\lambda$ on the path from the node $v$ to the middle occurrence of $a$; \item then, the application node $(u' \ w')$ is the deepest node above the middle occurrence of $a$ and all the occurrences of $y$ on the left of this middle occurrence of $a$. \end{itemize}
+\begin{enumerate}[$\bullet$] \item Let $\nu_l$ (resp.\ $\nu_r$) be the deepest node above the two leftmost (resp.\ rightmost) occurrences of $a$.
+Remark that since there \corr{are} exactly $3$ occurrences of $a$, one of these two nodes is above the other.
+Let $\nu$ be the deepest one. $\lambda y$ is the first binding $\lambda$ on the path from the node $v$ to the middle occurrence of $a$; \item then, the application node $(u' \ w')$ is the deepest node above the middle occurrence of $a$ and all the occurrences of $y$ on the left of this middle occurrence of $a$. \end{enumerate}